scm-spain/carnifex/README.md

-# Check long running oozie jobs
+# Check long running Oozie jobs

 ## Description
 The script connects to an Oozie server instance and check the oozie jobs currently running, if one takes too